responsibleIT/verhaal_speciaal_python/README.md

 I also simplified the text levels, see Nieuwe leesniveaus gedefinieerd.docx.

-For Notebook 3 I have used this workflow:
+For Notebook 3 I have used this workflow: <br>
 <img src="review_the_review_process.png" width="400" height="auto" />